 Renewing with a Group

 Even if you renew your contract, you can be part of a group of students who are participating in the Lottery.
-If group members are assigned to the same type of housing that you occupy, they’ll be considered for the same apartment.
+If group members are assigned to the same type of housing that you occupy, you can contact your Housing Front Desk to request to move to the same apartment.

 When you renew, you may apply for one vacation quarter during the academic year.
 During this time you may remain in your residence without registering for courses.
 Or, if you plan to be away from campus or register in absentia during your vacation quarter, you may sublicense your room or apartment to a Stanford affiliate.
-Visit: Vacation Quarter petition and sublicense information.
-Your sublicense must be approved by Housing Assignments.
+There are very specific conditions underwhich you may sublicense your apartment and your sublicense agreement must be approved by Housing Assignments.
+It is important that you read the Vacation Quarter petition and sublicense information so you do not jeopardize your eligibility for housing.

 Misrepresentation of Facts